fpatz/docker-vagrant/README.md

 Parallels Desktop, but feel free to adapt my Vagrantfile to other Hypervisors -- the user interface will be the same.

+**Note**: You'll be better off with [colima](https://github.com/abiosoft/colima) if you just need seamless Docker and don't need to run your dockerhost in Parallels Desktop.

 ## Why?
 Docker on macOS can be tricky — Docker Desktop comes with licensing concerns, performance issues, and hidden magic.
 This plugin lets you: